These forests in the West might start vanishing entirely after wildfires, study says

-Wildfires tear through forests in the Western United States each year — but it’s getting harder for trees to grow back in some areas, and certain forests could disappear entirely, a new study finds.
+Wildfires tear through forests in the Western United States each year — but it’s getting harder for trees to grow back in some spots, and certain forested areas could disappear entirely, a new study finds.

 In low-elevation wooded areas across the West in North America, climate change has created drier and warmer conditions, which make it much harder (and maybe impossible) for native ponderosa pine and Douglas fir trees to regrow after fires kill off adult trees, University of Montana researchers said in a news release on the findings.
 The study described the two tree species as “ecologically and economically important” in the regions where they’re found.